e-francis/webdriverio-with-cucmber-framework/README.md

 # WDIO Cucumber Framework Project

-This is a WDIO Cucumber framework project developed in TypeScript using IntelliJ IDEA Ultimate edition.
+This is a WDIO Cucumber framework project developed in TypeScript using IntelliJ IDEA Ultimate edition and the POM(Page Object Model) test design pattern.
 The purpose of this project is to test the landing screen, signup screen, and login screen of an application.
 Please note that the project is not functional as it was created based on screenshots of the app to be tested.

 ## Project Structure